How to Enable the “Compose” Key on Linux (Gnome and KDE)

 How to Enable and Set the “Compose” Key on Linux

-Looking for a new and convenient way to insert accented or special characters on Linux without lifting your hands from the keyboard?
-Find out here how to enable and configure the “Compose” key on Linux (Gnome and KDE) for advanced shortcuts.
+Tired of poring through keyboard layouts or copying and pasting special characters on Linux?
+Looking for a way to insert accented letters or special symbols without lifting your hands from the keyboard?
+Find out here how to enable and configure the “Compose” key on Linux ⤓ (Gnome and KDE) for advanced shortcuts.

 First, Coffee Spelled Another Way